 Kain: Everyone chooses death too quickly...

-When Theodore AKA Golbez tries to use Cure on his dead father.
+When Theodor AKA Golbez tries to use Cure on his dead father.

-Tellah's death, made even more poignant when you beat the game and realize out of all of the Disney deaths and "Back from the dead's", he's one of the only characters who actually stays dead through the end.
+Tellah's death, made even more poignant when you beat the game and realize out of all of the Disney Deaths, he's one of the only characters who actually stays dead through the end.

 In the Final Boss fight, when Tellah shows up, you realize that it's probably his soul from the afterlife.

-Almost all of the above and just about every scene that would qualify for this page usually play to Cry In Sorrow.
+Almost every scene mentioned on this page usually play the theme Cry In Sorrow.
 A very fitting name indeed.